phaustin/climate_students_eoas/content/gradsyllabus.rst

         running the notebook on `Pangeo <https://aws-uswest2-binder.pangeo.io/v2/gh/NCAR/cesm-lens-aws/binder-config?urlpath=git-pull?repo=https://github.com/NCAR/cesm-lens-aws%26amp%3Bbranch=main%26amp%3Burlpath=lab/tree/cesm-lens-aws/%3Fautodecode>`_ will give you access to the large ensemble dataset without having to download it.
 Login with github (you can create an account for free if you don’t already have one)

-   - Students choose final project topic from a selection, in discussion with instructors
+   - Project proposal - due 9pm Mar 13th

-Week 9 (6 - 12 Mar) - Climate model hierachy and uses (RHW)
+Week 9 (13 - 19 Mar) - Climate model hierachy and uses (RHW)
    - Pre-class reading: Chapters 9, 12 and 13 of Global Physical Climatology (Paleoclimate, Natural Climate Change and Anthropogenic Climate Change)

    - Pre-class Quiz #8